apache/incubator-kie-kogito-examples/kogito-quickstarts/03-kogito-jobs-services-example/README.md

 ## Description

-This Quickstart showcases a implementation of the **Hiring** process with **Jobs Services**, to add timer between nodes of a process and to execute a job.
-Those jobs can be rescheduled or cancelled by interacting with Management console application.
+This quickstart showcases an implementation of the **Hiring** process with **Jobs Services**, to add a timer between nodes of a process and to execute a job.
+The executed jobs can be rescheduled or canceled by interacting with the Kogito Management Console application.

 The required *Kogito and Infrastructure Services* for this example are: